Structure Formation and Microlensing with Axion Miniclusters: Structure Formation with Miniclusters

 Cut-offs in the HMF are driven by the Gaussian term in Eq.~\eqref{M2fM}, the argument of which depends on $\delta_c(M)/\sigma(M,z)$, with the possible addition of a fit to remove spurious structure at low masses discussed above.
 We parameterize $\sigma(M)$ for the Heaviside initial power spectrum and Gaussian window function following Fig.~\ref{sigmaMtimes} as:

 The high mass cut-off in the mass function depends on the form of the initial power spectrum.
-At large $M\gg M_0$, cut-off dependence vanishses, giving a Gaussian density field suppressed as $\delta_c^2/2\sigma^2=-x^2/2$.
+At large $M\gg M_0$, cut-off dependence vanishes, giving a Gaussian density field suppressed as $-\delta_c^2/2\sigma^2=-x^2/2$.
 Using $\delta_c=1.686$ we solve for $x(M_{\rm max})$ when the HMF has dropped by 0.01 for the Heaviside cut-off initial power spectrum: \be M_{\rm max}(z)\approx 4.9\times 10^6 M_0\times D(z)^2 \, , \ee where $D(z)$ is the linear growth factor normalised to unity at $z=0$.
+The co-efficient of the Gaussian cut-off in the mass function is modified slightly when the non-zero bispectrum of the minicluster initial conditions is accounted for, leading to a slight increase in $M_{\rm max}$.
+This is a small effect, and depends on the model for non-Gaussian effects on the mass function.
+We do not account for it here.
+It is discussed in detail in Appendix~\ref{appendix:non-gauss}.

 The maximum minicluster mass is fixed by $M_0$ and so depends strongly on the temperature evolution of the axion mass (see Fig.~\ref{fig:M0_mass}).
 MCHs of mass $M>M_0$ are formed by hierarchical structure formation from the seeds of mass $M\approx M_0$ present at matter-radiation equality.
 We discuss the mergers and density profiles of MCHs in Section~\ref{sec:profiles}.

 We derive the low mass cut-off for the modified barrier (for the fit and Heaviside filtering cases the corresponding derivation is trivial).
 At small $M\ll M_0$, $\sigma(M)=\sigma_0$, and we use the asymptotic behaviour of $\delta_c(M<M_J)\propto\exp [1.8 (M/M_J)^{-1/2}]$, where $M_J$ is the Jeans mass, to find when the Gaussian argument $x(M_{\rm min})=1$: \be M_{\rm min}(z)\approx M_J \times \left[ \frac{1.8}{7.5+\log D(z)}\right]^2 \, . \ee There is only a logarithmic dependence of the minimum minicluster mass on the growth rate, and so the minimum mass varies very little over time.